-This would be acceptable for a stable, young to middle aged patient, on long term pain medicine for example, with no other clinical concerns.
-A fractious cat who is tricky at the vets, and is otherwise clinically stable.
+For stable, young to middle aged patients, on long term pain medicine for example, with no other clinical concerns.
+An example is a fractious cat who shows challenging behaviour at the vets, but is otherwise clinically stable.

 Three Monthly Repeat Exams

-Patients on long term medicines, such as thyroid, cardiac, renal or hepatic cases.
+For patients on long term medicines, such as thyroid, cardiac, renal or hepatic cases.
 These animals need regular care to ensure they remain clinically stable.
-Could be indicated in elderly patients with less severe disease.
+This frequency could be indicated in elderly patients with less severe disease.

 Monthly Repeat Exams

-Deemed necessary for severely ill, or elderly patients, or those requiring very close monitoring to remain stable.
-These may also be indicated if monitoring quality of life and welfare is a concern.
+For severely ill, or elderly patients, or those requiring very close monitoring to remain stable.
+This frequency may also be indicated if monitoring quality of life and welfare is a concern.